Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Alcohol can cause harm to your gut in the form of:

-• large amounts of alcohol can trigger gut inflammation and abdominal pain.
+• Large amounts of alcohol can trigger gut inflammation and abdominal pain.

 • Alcohol can disturb the ecosystem of beneficial micro-organisms inside your colon.